goharShoukat/Met-Ocean-Assessment/README.md

 	The following are the input parameters and the expected data type:

-	- variable : string : variable for which the data has to be extracted - note that for this function, the entire list of variables which the user inputs is not passed on.
+		variable : string : variable for which the data has to be extracted - note that for this function, the entire list of variables which the user inputs is not passed on.
 Each individual variable from the list is passed on and data is extracted.

-        -  lat_idx / lon_idx : float : under normal circumstances, these will be self transmitted to the function.
+        	 lat_idx / lon_idx : float : Indices of the latitude and longitude

+	Under normal circumstances, these will be self transmitted to the function.
 Note that these two arguments are marked as False.
 This means that the object will have access to the index of the selected coordinates throughout its methods.
 However, this functionality is provided in the event a user wants to supercede the internal access and trasnmit coordinates of the points of interest.
 Another important information here is that the indices  of the latitude and longitude need to be transmitted.
 This information is made available to the user through the dictionary output available from the function nearest_point() which we will discuss next.
 The actual longitude and latitude need not be mentioned

 	This function outputs a dataframe of the variable(s).
 This dataframe has the following information:

-	- Latitude and its units
+		 Latitude and its units

-	- Longitude and its units
+		 Longitude and its units

-	- Date of the measurement
+		 Date of the measurement

-	- Variable data
+		 Variable data

 	Depening on the number of input variables, the columns will increase.

 	Availability of that particular variable at that coordinate as a percentage.

 - def check_availability(self, df, variable):
         This function evaluates percentage of the times the data point has availability of data.
 It function sums up the number of data points that are empty in the series and returns a percentage
         For input, this function takes in the dataframe generated by the function extract_coordinate_data().
 This also takes in the individual variable and prints a statement to the console as well.

-        #df : Pandas DataFrame : checks the availibility of the data for the specifc dataframe and variable
+        	df : Pandas DataFrame : checks the availibility of the data for the specifc dataframe and variable

+		variable : str : single variable.
+	Output:

-	Output: float : Percentage of availability for the variable
+		Avalability: float : Percentage of availability for the variable

 - def nearest_point(self, lat_user, lon_user, radius = 1):

-        #function to calculate the nearest data points
+     Function to calculate the nearest data points.
+The inputs are:

-        #lon_file : Array of float64 : Array passed on from the netcdf file
+        lon_file : Array of float64 : Array passed on from the netcdf file

-        #lat_file : Array of float64 : Array passed on from the netcdf file
+		lat_file : Array of float64 : Array passed on from the netcdf file

-        #lon_user : float64 : coordinate passed onto the function by the user for which closest neighour is required
+		lon_user : float64 : coordinate passed onto the function by the user for which closest neighour is required

-        #lat_user : float64 : coordinate passed onto the function by the user for which closest neighour is required
+		lat_user : float64 : coordinate passed onto the function by the user for which closest neighour is required

-        #radius : int : specifiy the number of neighouring cells to explore. can only be defined interms of the neighouring cells. not distance
+		radius : int : specifiy the number of neighouring cells to explore. can only be defined interms of the neighouring cells. not distance

-        #Outputs
+	The Outputs are:

-        #Dictionary data type with the indexes and the corresponding values
-        #of longitude and latitude from the original file
+        	Dictionary data type with the indexes and the corresponding values of longitude and latitude from the original file

 - def calculate_dist(self, lat_user, lon_user, lat_nearest, lon_nearest):

        This function calculates the distance using the haversine formula between any two coordinate points.
 In the structure of the code though, this is used to find the distance between the user specified point and the nearest grid point.